-CONCLUSION: Using demographic and medication data, a model for identifying patients at increased risk of hypoglycaemia was developed using machine learning.
+Conclusion Using demographic and medication data, a model for identifying patients at increased risk of hypoglycaemia was developed using machine learning.
 This model can be used as a tool in primary care to screen for patients with T2D who may need additional attention to prevent or reduce hypoglycaemic events.
-This article is protected by copyright.
-All rights reserved.